chatapazar/ais-dev-day-2023/documents/application-monitoring/create-grafana-dashboard.md

     ![Create Grafana dashboard](image/create-grafana-dashboard/create-dashboard-6.png)

-7. The dashboard will be imported and application metrics are displayed in various type of visualization.
+7. The dashboard will be imported and application metrics are displayed in various type of visualization. (select application if data not found!!!)

     ![Create Grafana dashboard](image/create-grafana-dashboard/create-dashboard-7.png)